 In that case, they won’t let you into the park until 2:00 pm, and you will miss the second booking window for Cosmic Rewind.
 That means you have to start your day in EPCOT to get a boarding group.

-Technically, there could still be availability left at 2:00 pm, but with Cosmic Rewind likely to be one of the best rides at Walt Disney World, we don’t see that being very likely.
+Technically, there could still be availability left at 2:00 pm, but we’ve only seen this happen a few times, and only during the slow times of the year.
+Cosmic Rewind is one of the best rides at Walt Disney World, and we don’t see that changing any time soon, unless Disney changes the rules for park hopping.

 Virtual Queue with DAS

-When Guardians of the Galaxy: Cosmic Rewind uses the Virtual Queue, how does that affect guests who use the Disability Access System (DAS)?
+With Guardians of the Galaxy: Cosmic Rewind using the Virtual Queue, how does that affect guests who use the Disability Access System (DAS)?

 Actually, when the Virtual Queue system is used, DAS doesn’t change that much, but there are still some things to keep in mind.